robtweed/golgi/TUTORIAL.md

   If the third argument (*eventName*) is not specified, a 'click' event is assumed.

+- *this.getComponentsByName(componentName)*

+  This method is used to find and return one or more Components matching the specified name anywhere within the DOM (even if you use ShadowDOM within some of your Components).
+It returns an array of matching Component objects.

 - *this.getComponentByName(componentName [, name_property_value] [, parentElement])*

   This method is used to find and return one or more Components matching the